tai271828/CS_Assignment/solution_Tai_Ho.md

 The title of the following papers pivotal to our knowledge:

-- MCC Van Dyke et al., 2019
+- MCC Van Dyke et al., 2019 _Fantastic yeasts and where to find them: the hidden diversity of dimorphic fungal pathogens_
-- JT Harvey, Applied Ergonomics, 2002
+- JT Harvey, Applied Ergonomics, 2002 _An analysis of the forces required to drag sheep over various surfaces_
-- DW Ziegler et al., 2005
+- DW Ziegler et al., 2005 _Uterine contractility and embryo implantation_

 ![Correlation Analysis - WO Student Number vs NL Beer Consumption](assignment01-my_analysis.png)